kurushiidrive/windbot-ygopro/README.md

 - support for WindBot to be able to keep track of **counters** (Bushido Counters, Spell Counters, etc.) on a `ClientCard`
 - a WIP executor for a 2011.03 banlist (5D's format) Six Samurai deck

+* to use the Six Samurai deck, run WindBot with Deck=SixSam_5Ds as the commandline argument

 More to come

 ~